KCL-BMEIS/OOP/week6A.md

 ```
 --

-Need a way to terminate the chain
+We will need a way to terminate the chain &ndash; more on that later
 - not too important since tip segment has no need to refer to next segment

 ---